Durham 3D might be a miniature photogrammetry model, but its small size belies some statistics that are anything but.

 Firstly, the model is a large tabletop size, meaning that there is an immense amount of detail packed into a pretty small space; the only way to ensure that all of this detail was captured was to take a lot of photographs, taken very closely together, to ensure every angle of the miniature buildings and bridges was covered.
 The golden rule in photogrammetry is that the computer can’t make a model from something it can’t see – in other words, if you haven’t photographed something, it’ll end up as a hole in the final model.
 This becomes a lot harder when the object is very detailed.

-To ensure the detail and all angles were adequately covered, the only way was to move the camera only a couple of centimetres between each picture, and by taking the majority of the photographs looking directly down on the model rather than from, for instance, a 45 degree angle; this ensured we could get the detail between buildings which would otherwise occlude each other if pictured from the side.
+To ensure the detail and all angles were adequately covered when creating Durham 3D, the only way was to move the camera only a couple of centimetres between each picture, and by taking the majority of the photographs looking directly down on the model rather than from, for instance, a 45 degree angle; this ensured we could get the detail between buildings which would otherwise occlude each other if pictured from the side.
 The end result was 20 rows of 50 pictures each, leading to 1,000 photographs – not too shabby for a tabletop object!

 For the reflection, creating a setup to place the camera as close as possible to the perspex was the only way to eliminate all but the most stubborn of reflections.

 The subsequent processing – even on a computer that’s no slouch with an i9 processor chip – took around 16 hours with accuracy levels at high setting.
 The computer was working so hard that someone actually came over to find out what the loud whirring noise was; they thought the air conditioning must be broken.

 What makes it really fun is when your computer gets about 8 hours into the render and only then decides to tell you that it won’t have enough memory to complete the job.